mipostolache/mipostolache.github.io/_pages/home.md

 My research interests are in geometric analysis, in particular related to mean curvature flow and minimal surfaces.
 Recently, I have been focusing on the study of translating solitons of the mean curvature flow.

-Before I started my PhD, I did my undergraduate and integrated masters at the [University of Cambridge](https://www.maths.cam.ac.uk/).
+Before I started my PhD, I did my undergraduate and integrated master's at the [University of Cambridge](https://www.maths.cam.ac.uk/).